Cross Species Functional Alignment

 [4] Correlation between mouse models and human AD modules

-As demonstrated in the plots below, we’ll aim to identify modules where the gene expression is correlated between human and mouse orthologs (left) as well as modules where there is no correlation (right).
+Now we’ll get to the cross-species alignment.
+Our goal, as demonstrated in the plots below, is to identify modules where the gene expression is correlated between human and mouse orthologs (left) as well as modules where there is no correlation (right).

 There are two approaches that we commonly use to compute correlation between mouse data and human AD data: